shubz8497/Flashcard-Generator/README.md

  # Almabetter capston project - Flashcard Generator
- This is a frontend capston project given by the Almabetter which is Flashcard Generator
+ This is a frontend capstone project given by the Almabetter which is Flashcard Generator

 ## Deployment